Tellusant/docs/beige/index.md

 We compute a composite score for each of the 12 districts based on the wording in the report using LLM techniques, then sum the scores weighted by the GDP of each district.

-We have published these nowcasts for many years on LinkedIn.
+We have published these nowcasts since June 2015 on LinkedIn.
 The new series published here starts in October 2025.

 ---
 ## November 2025